andrew/ultimate-awesome/README.md

 - [awesome-openedge-abl](https://github.com/clement-brodu/awesome-openedge-abl) - A collection of awesome libraries, tools, frameworks and software for OpenEdge ABL.
 - [machine_learning_awesome_zh](https://github.com/clonn/machine_learning_awesome_zh) - Deep learning and machine learning.
 - [awesome-hugo](https://github.com/cnych/awesome-hugo) - A curated list for awesome hugo sources 🎉🎉🎉 .
+- [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-react-components](https://github.com/Correia-jpv/fucking-awesome-react-components) - Curated List of React Components & Libraries.
 With repository stars⭐ and forks🍴.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.